kimmobrunfeldt/howto-everything/fedora-for-dev.md

 # Configuring Fedora 32 for dev work

+*This a personal setup, not all settings might work for you.
+Read the document through and pick up the good parts to your preferences.*

+## Tips

+* Use Ctrl + PgDown and Ctrl + PgUp for changing tabs in apps with keyboard.
+* Lenovo Thinkpad supports Fn + Right Arrow and Fn + Left Arrow for End and Home.
+Useful to go to the start or end of line.
+* Some times copy - pasting stuff to terminal with middle click brings up weidr [200~ chars, see: https://cirw.in/blog/bracketed-paste
+* Resize windows with Super + Mouse middle click and drag (Gnome)
+* Move windows with Super + Mouse left click and drag (Gnome)

+## Configuration

 * Configure windowing to use X11 instead of new default Wayland: https://docs.fedoraproject.org/en-US/quick-docs/configuring-xorg-as-default-gnome-session/

    With Wayland, bluetooth mouse refresh rate was very slow and sluggish.

+* `alias open='xdg-open'` Allows you to run `open .` to open file browser, etc.
 * Increase max_user_watches https://unix.stackexchange.com/questions/13751/kernel-inotify-watch-limit-reached
 * Use dead keys variant of keyboard for easier markdown backtick writing
 * Open Gnome keyboard shortcuts